Towards Deployable OCR models for Indic languages

-\section{Text recognition using CTC transcription}
+We develop APIs for page level recognition models across 13 languages and built a web-based application available at~\url{https://ilocr.iiit.ac.in/fastocr/} that integrates these APIs for digitizing printed documents in Indic languages.
+Fig.~\ref{fig:api} illustrates the steps for utilizing our web-based APIs to digitize Indic printed documents.
+Users can upload a document image, select the language, OCR model version, layout version, and execute to obtain OCR output.

-Given an input image $I$ of a word or a line, the task of text recognition aims to output the text present on the image in machine readable form.
-We model the task as a sequence modelling problem using CTC.
-Input is a sequence of features $\mathbf{x}=x_1,x_2,...,x_T$ where $x_t \in \mathbb{R}^D$ are extracted from the image $I$.
-Output is is a sequence of class labels $\mathbf{l}=l_1,l_2,...,l_N$, where $l_n \in {L}$, where $L$ is the output alphabet, i.e., the set of unique class labels.
-In our case, ${L}$ is the set of all Unicode code points that we are interested in recognizing.
+\section{Text Recognition using CTC Transcription}

-For the below discussion, we use an encoder-decoder style interpretation of the CTC as given in~\cite{distil_ctc}.
+Given an input image $I$ containing a word or a line, text recognition involves converting the text on the image into a machine-readable format.
+We frame this task as a sequence modeling problem utilizing CTC.
+The input comprises a sequence of features $\mathbf{x}=x_1,x_2,...,x_T$, where $x_t \in \mathbb{R}^D$ is extracted from the image $I$.
+The output is a sequence of class labels $\mathbf{l}=l_1,l_2,...,l_N$, where $l_n \in {L}$ and $L$ represents the output alphabet, i.e., the set of unique class labels.
+In our scenario, ${L}$ corresponds to all \textit{Unicode} code points we aim to recognize.
+We adopt an encoder-decoder interpretation of the CTC framework, as described in~\cite{distil_ctc}.

-\subsection{Extracting feature sequence}
+\subsection{Extracting Feature Sequence}